-Cassava Sciences, Inc. (the "Company"), formerly known as Pain Therapeutics, Inc., develops proprietary drugs that offer significant improvements to patients and healthcare professionals.
+Cassava Sciences, Inc. (the "Company") develops proprietary drugs that offer significant improvements to patients and healthcare professionals.
 The Company generally focuses its drug development efforts on disorders of the nervous system.

-The accompanying unaudited condensed financial statements of Cassava Sciences have been prepared in accordance with generally accepted accounting principles ("GAAP") for interim financial information and pursuant to the instructions to the Quarterly Report on Form 10-Q and Article 10 of Regulation S-X. Accordingly, the financial statements do not include all of the information and footnotes required by GAAP for complete financial statements.
+The accompanying unaudited condensed financial statements of the Company have been prepared in accordance with generally accepted accounting principles ("GAAP") for interim financial information and pursuant to the instructions to the Quarterly Report on Form 10-Q and Article 10 of Regulation S-X. Accordingly, the financial statements do not include all of the information and footnotes required by GAAP for complete financial statements.
 In the opinion of management of the Company, all adjustments, consisting of normal recurring adjustments, considered necessary for a fair presentation have been included.
-Operating results for the three months ended March 31, 2019 are not necessarily indicative of the results that may be expected for any other interim period or for the year 2019.
+Operating results for the three and six months ended June 30, 2019 are not necessarily indicative of the results that may be expected for any other interim period or for the year 2019.
 For further information, refer to the consolidated financial statements and footnotes thereto included in the Company's Annual Report on Form 10-K for the year ended December 31, 2018.